You and I find ourselves in quite an odd predicament, don’t we?

 What About A Course + Coaching?

-This is one of my favorite things to offer because I teach a good amount of marketing content.
+This is one of my favorite things to offer because I teach a good amount of marketing content that people often struggle to implement.
 Most people don’t know this, but I had quite a bit of classroom teaching experience in my 20’s with high school kids, preparing them for tests like the SAT and ACT.

 I know the importance of both teaching content and helping people practice and implement what they’ve learned.